arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 (make sure that end-of-line 'NL' is enabled)
 ```

-It' now time to do a little bit deeper on uplink and downlink
+It's now time to do a little bit deeper on uplink and downlink

 >The communication from the device to TTN is called uplink, viceversa the communication starting from TTN to the device, is called downlink